This content was reviewed by our licensed insurance agent, Michelle Schenker.

 Price Of Policy

-Trupanion offers one plan and charges a one-time enrollment fee of either $0, $25, or $35 (depends on your state) but no monthly transaction fees.
-Trupanion also offers a 30-day money-back guarantee.
-Meanwhile, Nationwide has a 10-day money-back guarantee and four different plans, but not all are available for each dog.
+Trupanion offers one plan and charges a one-time enrollment fee of either $0, $25, or $35 (depending on your state) but no monthly transaction fees.
+Meanwhile, Nationwide has no one-time fees and a $2 monthly transaction fee.

 Coupons